BigBangData/ElasticsearchRecommender/README.md

 - *Fix Streaming Solution*: research Kafka producer and consumer sync other than a time wait.
 Also seems to be wasting or repeating baskets.

-- *CSV file issue*: just noticed a problem with how the CSV file is created (5/10/2019).

 - *Turn on Analyzer*: This turned out to be the hardest challenge of the project.
 Elasticsearch has various analyzers that help divide text (such as a long product description in our case) into terms on word boundaries.
 By default, Elasticsearch uses a `standard analyzer` (see [Elasticsearch Analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html)).